 A. Audience vs. Design ?
 The best position, in terms of choosing between interesting design and a wide audience, is probably a balance between the two.
 Always keep attractive, logical organization in mind.
 Also remember to build your pages to allow all users access, even those with disabilities that must use screen readers and other equipment to access your site.

 A. Write Clearly and Concisely.
-(Get a copy of Strunk and White’s The Elements of Style if you don’t have it already.
+(Get a copy of Strunk and White’s The Elements of Style.
 It’s a tiny book packed with clear and concise explanations of style rules.)

 B. Organize Your Pages for Quick Scanning.
 Readers start at the top and rarely read all the way to the bottom if the page is long.
 Chunk the information using the following tips